Small symplectic caps and embeddings of homology balls in the complex projective plane: Handlebody construction of closed symplectic 4 -manifolds

 \begin{lemma} Let $P$ be a pair of pants.
 Dehn filling any boundary component of $P \times S^1$ along the curve $\{p\} \times S^1$ results in a connected sum of two solid tori, and this homeomorphism sends $\{p\} \times S^1$ to the meridians of the solid tori. \end{lemma}

-\begin{proof} Let $T$ be the boundary component of $P \times S^1$ that is filled and $\gamma$ be an essential arc on $P \times \{x\}$ such that $\partial\gamma \subset T$.
-Then $A = \gamma \times S^1$ is an essential annulus in $P \times S^1$ and each boundary component bounds a disk after the Dehn filling.
+\begin{proof} Let $T$ be the boundary component of $P \times S^1$ that is filled and $\gamma$ be an essential arc on $P \times \{x\}$ such that $\partial\gamma \subset T$ (Here by an ``essential" arc we mean that it is not isotopic into the boundary of $P$).
+See Figure~\ref{fig:essential}.

+Then $A = \gamma \times S^1$ is an essential annulus in $P \times S^1$, and each boundary component bounds a disk after the Dehn filling.
+(Here by ``essential" annulus we mean that it is not isotopic to an annulus in the boundary of the $3$-manifold.)
 The union of the two disks and $A$ is an essential sphere.
-We cut the manifold along the sphere and obtain two copies of $D^2 \times S^1 \setminus B^3$.
-Therefore, the result of Dehn filling should be a connected sum of two solid tori.
-Each $\{p\} \times S^1$ bounds a disk and hence becomes a meridian. \end{proof}
+We cut the manifold along this sphere and separated it into two components.
+Each component is homeomorphic to $(D^2 \times S^1)\setminus B^3$.
+To see this, we note that each component $C$ is made up of two pieces.
+One coming from $P\times S^1$ cut along the annulus is $T^2\times I$ (as it is an annulus times $S^1$), and the other piece coming from the complement of two meridional disks in the Dehn filling torus is $D^2\times I$.
+Notice that $\partial C$ consists of $T^2$ and $S^2$.
+If we glue a ball to $S^2$ we will see the result of Dehn filling one boundary component of $T^2\times I$.
+This is a solid torus.
+So, our component $C$ is a solid torus with a ball removed. \end{proof}

-We now consider a similar situation in the contact geometry setting. \begin{lemma} Let $K$ be a slope $0$ curve in $T^2\times \{0\}$ in the contact structure on $T^2\times [-1,1]$ given by the union of basic slices $B_\pm(-1,0) \cup B_\mp(0,\infty)$.
+We now consider a similar situation in the contact geometry setting, but first, we recall from Section~\ref{subsec:convexBasic}, that any decorated path in the Farey graph can be used to define a contact structure (possibly overtwisted) on $T^2\times[0,1]$ by stacking basic slices.
+In addition, that contact structure is tight if and only if it can be consistently shortened to a minimal decorated path. \begin{lemma} Let $K$ be a slope $0$ curve in $T^2\times \{0\}$ in the contact structure on $T^2\times [-1,1]$ given by the union of basic slices $B_\pm(-1,0) \cup B_\mp(0,\infty)$.
 There is a non-loose Legendrian representative $L$ of $K$ such that the contact framing is $1$ larger than the torus framing.
 Moreover, Legendrian surgery on $L$ yields a connected sum of two tight solid tori $S^0(-1) \,\#\, S_0(\infty)$. \end{lemma}

 \begin{proof} We first show that the claimed $L$ exists.
-Notice that the basic slice $B_\mp(0,\infty)$ can be written as the union of two basic slices, $B_\mp(0,1)$ and $B_\mp(1,\infty)$.
 The union $B_\pm(-1,0) \cup B_\mp(0,1)$ is called a length $2$ balanced continued fraction block with central slope $0$.
 In \cite[Theorem~1.11]{ChakrabortyEtnyreMin20Pre} it was shown that inside such a thickened torus there is a unique Legendrian knot $L$ isotopic to the slope $0$ curve with framing one larger than the torus framing.
 Below we will see Legendrian surgery on $L$ yields a tight contact structure and thus $L$ is non-loose.